epiphany-platform/central-build-system/CBS_HOWTO.md

 All needed sources except secrets and [some specific variable values](#Terraform-vars) can be found inside this repo.
 It is designed to be able to be moved to [the epiphany modules](https://github.com/epiphany-platform/epiphany/blob/develop/docs/home/COMPONENTS.md) as easy as possible.

-## Peered VNET for access to private cluster
+## Peered VNET for access private cluster

 One of the element of CBS is private AKS cluster.